kbaseincubator/deploy_dev/README.md

     PASSWORD=<your password>
     PUBLIC=<public IP or public hostname of your machine>

-Note that your docker machine needs to be accessible from your webbrowser, because this is how you will get to your Narratives; it also has to be resolvable within the docker container.
+Note that your docker machine needs to be accessible from your web browser, because this is how you will get to your Narratives; it also has to be resolvable within the docker container.

 ## Run the bootstrap script to start things up

     ./deploy.sh

+This will take about 20 minutes to run.
+If everything completes successfully, ... [finish this]
+---

-## Starting a client container:
+## Starting a client container

-There is a helper script to start a client container.
+If you want to start a client container, use the client.sh script.
 It will run as your user id using your home directory.

     ./scripts/client.sh